Matthew left the following comment on How to Enter 100 Contests in an Hour blog post:

 “8.
 Online entries must be made by the original, manual keystrokes of the individual entrant.
 Use of mechanical assistance, form filling software or robotic assistance is prohibited.
 Online entries generated by script, macro, robotic, programming, or any other automated means are prohibited and will be disqualified.”

 I have read those types of clauses in many sets of rules for many years.
 As I track my wins, who I won from and how I entered, I know for a fact I have won contests using RoboForm with a similar clause.
 I also know that to add a component to a contest that tracks keystrokes or a timer on a webpage is an additional cost to running a contest.
 Many companies have tight budgets so adding on a component like that is just not done.
-What they do is add the clause in the rules hoping to scare entrants.
-If you ask they lawyers who write the rules, they do not know for a fact if the company has in fact tracked the entrants as it states in the clause.
+What they do is add the clause in the rules hoping to scare off entrants.
+If you ask the lawyers who write the rules, they do not know for a fact if the company has in fact tracked the entrants as it states in the clause.

-Yes I do.
+Yes, I do.
 I don’t worry about it.
 There are so many contests and so many different types of forms, that I use RoboForm for as many as I can.
-To me it’s a numbers game and the more I enter, the better my odds of winning, vs manually typing out every entry in fear they may have a keystroke logger in place.
+To me, it’s a numbers game and the more I enter, the better my odds of winning, vs manually typing out every entry in fear they may have a keystroke logger in place.
 Also, as social media contests are getting more popular, this is becoming less and less of an issue as companies migrate to new platforms to engage with their customers and prospects.

 What is your experience with RoboForm, entering and winning?